Bogdan Stancu: Orduspor

 On 23 August 2011, Stancu was loaned to Orduspor on a one-year loan deal worth €350,000.
 Fatih Terim decided to start the 2011–12 season with the newly arrived striker Johan Elmander and Milan Baroš.

 He scored 4 goals in his first 7 games for Orduspor.
 In the last week of January 2012 he was chosen player of the week in the Süper Lig by Gazete Futbol due to his performance against Eskişehirspor.
 On 1 February he opened the score in a match against Ankaragücü.
 He continued his goalscoring form by scoring in the 3–2 victory against Antalyaspor on 12 February.
 On 11 March Stancu scored a goal in a game against Beşiktaş to eventually earn a draw for Orduspor.
 Then he assisted Javito's goal, in a game against Sivasspor, which finished in a 1–1 draw.

 At the end of the year Stancu joined Orduspor for a fee of €2.5 million.
 He later signed a four-year contract worth €1.2 million per year.

 Gençlerbirliği

 On 25 July 2013, after Orduspor was relegated from the Süper Lig Stancu moved to Gençlerbirliği for an undisclosed fee.
 He made an immediate impact at Gençlerbirliği, scoring 7 league goals in his first half season, the last of which was against his former club Galatasaray.

 Bursaspor

 On 19 January 2017, it was reported that he signed a two-and-a-half-year deal with Bursaspor.

 Return to Gençlerbirliği

-On 21 January 2019, he returned to former club he signed one-and-a-half-year deal he wore number 17 on his return and in 2019–20 season he switched to number 9 shirt.
+On 21 January 2019, he returned to former club he signed a one-and-a-half-year deal he wore number 17 on his return and in 2019–20 season he switched to number 9 shirt.